Robust, Observable, and Evolvable Agentic Systems Engineering: A Principled Framework Validated via the Fairy GUI Agent: Case Study: Fairy Mobile GUI Agent

 $P$ consists of the overall plan $P_{Op}$ and the sub-goal $P_{Sg}$ to be executed next.

-\textit{2) Adjustment:} $\mathcal{A}_{RP}$ performs (a) inspecting previous action execution results, and (b) updating task progress or revising the plan.
-First, $\mathcal{A}_{RP}$ inspects whether the screen change meets the action expectation, given the task instruction $I_T$, action execution trace $\mathcal{M}_A$ and previous screen perception $S$, and tracks the progress of the current sub-goal $P_{Sg}$.
-It then outputs reflection result $R$.
-Next, based on $R$, the previous plan $P$, and the key context $C$, $\mathcal{A}_{RP}$ updates the $P_{Op}$ and determines the next $P_{Sg}$.
-Finally, it decides whether to interact with the user and outputs interaction request $D_R$.
+\item \textbf{Adjustment:} $\mathcal{A}_{RP}$ performs (a) inspecting previous action execution results, and (b) updating task progress or revising the plan.
+First, $\mathcal{A}_{RP}$ inspects whether the screen change meets the action expectation, given the task instruction $I_T$, previous screen perception $S$, and the action execution trace $\mathcal{M}_{A}$, and tracks the progress of the current sub-goal $P_{Sg}$, outputting a reflection result $R$.
+Next, based on the reflection result $R$, the previous plan $P$, and key context $C$, $\mathcal{A}_{RP}$ updates the $P_{Op}$ and determines the next $P_{Sg}$.
+Finally, $\mathcal{A}_{RP}$ decides whether to interact with the user and outputs an interaction request $D_R$.

-$D_R$ includes the interaction type $D_{Ic}$ and thought process $D_{It}$; $R$ includes the action result $R_{Ar}$ and plan progress $R_{Pr}$.
-The possible values of $R_{Ar}$ are: \textbf{A} – sub-goal completed; \textbf{B} – sub-goal partially completed; \textbf{C} – unexpected outcome; \textbf{D} – no screen change.
-When $R_{Ar} \in \{\mathrm{C}, \mathrm{D}\}$, $R$ also includes potential error causes $R_{Ec}$ for recovery.
+$D_{R}$ includes the interaction type $D_{Ic}$ and thought process $D_{It}$; $R$ includes the action result $R_{Ar}$ and plan progress $R_{Pr}$.
+The possible values of $R_{Ar}$ are: A: sub-goal completed; B: sub-goal partially completed; C: unexpected outcome; D: no screen change.
+When $R_{Ar}$ in C, D , $R$ also includes potential error causes $R_{Ec}$ for recovery.
 When $R_{Ar}$ is A, $\mathcal{A}_{RP}$ selects the next sub-goal from $P_{Op}$; otherwise, the current sub-goal remains unchanged.
-When $R_{Ar}$ is C or D for three consecutive times, $\mathcal{A}_{RP}$ considers revising $P_{Op}$ and selecting a new sub-goal, while keeping the already completed parts unchanged.

-$\mathcal{A}_{RP}$ supports the Standalone mode, where duties (a) and (b) are split between the Reflector ($\mathcal{A}_{R}$) and the Planner ($\mathcal{A}_{P}$).
-This mode slightly improves stability and accuracy at the cost of slower execution.
+When $R_{Ar}$ is C or D for three consecutive times, $\mathcal{A}_{RP}$ considers revising $P_{Op}$ and selecting a new sub-goal, while keeping the already completed parts unchanged. $\mathcal{A}_{RP}$ supports the Standalone mode, where duties (a) and (b) are split between the Reflector ($\mathcal{A}_{R}$) and the Planner ($\mathcal{A}_{P}$).
+This mode slightly improves stability and accuracy at the cost of slower execution. \end{enumerate}

+\textbf{2) Key Context Collector:} The Context Extractor ($\mathcal{A}_{CE}$) extracts key contextual information from the screen for use by both $\mathcal{A}_{RP}$ and $\mathcal{A}_{AD}$.
+In information-gathering tasks (e.g., finding nearby restaurants and summarizing reviews), the context maintained by $\mathcal{A}_{CE}$ is essential.
+Given the task instruction $I_T$, context extraction request $G_{cr}$, plan $P$, current screen perception $S$, and previous context $C^{t-1}$, it produces a new key context $C^t$:

+After each round of the Action Loop, $\mathcal{A}_{CE}$ is activated only when $R_{Ar}$ in A,B. $\mathcal{A}_{CE}$ operates in parallel with other agents, which do not need to wait for it to finish collecting information, as the initial screen perception of the current round already contains information from the previous one.
+This design improves the agent's response speed.

+\textbf{3) Cognitive Delegation:} The output $P$ of $\mathcal{A}_{RP}$ is directly delegated to the low-level Planning Engine, $\mathcal{A}_{AD}$ (described in Section \ref{sec:low_level_planner}), for further processing.